 |Traditional (Provider Directed)|

-Payment, which must be submitted with the application, may be paid by check, money order, or Visa, MasterCard and American Express credit cards.
+Payment, which must be submitted with the application, may be paid by check, money order, or Visa, MasterCard, Discover and American Express credit cards.
 If paying by check or money order, payment must be sent to the AARC office.
 Payment may be sent prior to application with a note of explanation.
-Application will not be processed until payment is received.
+Applications will not be processed until payment is received.

 9425 N. MacArthur Blvd, Ste 100